Accessibility Consulting Service

 About The accessible Group

-Accessible Accommodation provides professional consulting on how to make your premises disability-friendly, whether you are building a new property or renovating an existing one.
+Accessible Accommodation provides professional consulting on how to make your premises accessible AND stylish, whether you are building a new property or renovating an existing one.
+(Hotels, Resorts, Holiday Houses and more).

-Disability building codes are for permanent accessible accommodation, not the tourism industry.
+Disability building codes are for permanent accessible accommodation and often do not translate well for the tourism industry.
+We layer the Australian Standards beneath feedback of our 30,000 followers.
 We help make your property accessible to tourists without breaking the bank.

 What to expect in a report?